 5. Manually with a CSP

-When we don’t want our devices to be forced to reboot or when we want to specify some additional settings to make sure some applications are allowed, we could create a Device Configuration Profile.
+We could create a Device Configuration Profile when we don’t want our devices to be forced to reboot or when we want to specify additional settings to ensure some applications are allowed.

 We need an XML to specify some settings but how do we create it?
 Could we use a template?
 Looking at the c:\windows\schemas\codeintegrity\examlepolicies folder, we notice these Templates:

-Before we continue, we need to have some more information about which template we could use and why.
-Each of the template policies has its own set of policies.
-I will show you each policy in increasing order allowing from only allowing the basics to allowing a lot more.
+Before we continue, we need some more information about which template we could use and why.
+Each template policy has its own set of policies.
+I will show you each policy in increasing order, from only allowing the basics to allowing a lot more.
 For instance, the Default Windows mode policy allows fewer application signers and publishers than the Signed and Reputable mode policy.

 Default Windows Mode: